feather-design-system/feather-design-system/docs/Components/AppLayout/README.md

 ---
-title: "AppLayout"
+title: "App Layout"
+pre: "@featherds/app-layout"
+description: "Provides common application layouts"
 lang: en-US
-tags: ["AppLayout", "component"]
+tags: ["AppLayout", "App-Layout", "component"]
 layout: ComponentLayout

 ---

-`@featherds/app-layout`

 ## Getting Started

-`AppLayout` supports a few layouts out of the box.
+[AppLayout](#applayout) supports a few layouts out of the box.

 :::warning NOTE
-In the following examples `AppHeader`, `AppFooter` and `AppRail` are all application implementations that use the `FeatherAppBar`, `FeatherFooter` and `FeatherNavigationRail` components.
-Using non Feather components in your implementation will have undersirable side effects. `AppContent` is the main content area of the application.
+In the following examples `AppHeader`, `AppFooter` and `AppRail` are all application implementations that use the [App Bar](/Components/AppBar/), [Footer](/Components/Footer/) and [Navigation Rail](/Components/NavigationRail/) components respectively.
+Using non Feather DS components in your implementation will have undersirable side effects. `AppContent` is the main content area of the application.
 :::

 ### Centered Layout